Home About Us Bikes Rallies Tech Help Merchandise Classifieds Newsletters Turbo People Photos Forum Links

 Manifolds (the rubber boots that hold the fuel injector bodies to the cylinder head) are prone to cracking (especially on the non-visible side that mates to the cylinder head) and leaking.
 A telltale sign is a mist of fuel around the area of the manifolds.
 You'll have to remove the surge tank and disconnect the throttle bodies to gain access to the manifolds.
 Expect to do this about every 20-30,000 miles.
 Chestnut stocks these at about $10 each.

 Sticking cam-chain tensioners are another weak point on Kawasaki 750 Turbos.
-Symptoms are a rattling or knocking sound eminating from the top of the engine that lasts initially for 2 or 3 minutes shortly after start-up.
+Symptoms are a rattling or knocking sound emanating from the top of the engine that lasts initially for 2 or 3 minutes shortly after start-up.
 The noise interval increases the longer you ignore it so this is one service that's best taken care of promptly.
 Dismantle the entire tensioner assembly and if no parts are excessively worn you can probably sand the "wedge" and the "plunger" surfaces with 400 grit sandpaper until smooth, lube everything up with high-temp grease and reassemble it.
-But I always feel better replacing the two pieces along with the two tensioner springs with new parts for about $40 (don't forget to replace the cam-tensioner gasket).
+But I always feel better replacing the two pieces along with the two tensioner springs with new parts for about $50 (don't forget to replace the cam-tensioner gasket).
 If you can do without an automatic tensioner Horsepower Unlimited offers a mechanical one for about $40.
+Others are available on - you guessed it - ebay.
 Expect this problem every 12,000 to 20,000 miles.

 Continuous drive chains are recommended for the Turbos.
 Riveted master links are your next best alternative.
 If you prefer a press-fitted master link chain have the link welded or check it often.
 Kaw Turbos love to throw out master link clips which allow the link to back out and smash into the chainguard and/or the shift mechanism cover.

 Oil cooler lines are prone to seeping.
-Replacement lines are about $75.
-Parts usually last between 25,000 to 45,000 miles.
+Replacement lines are no longer available.
+Ebay or your local hydraulic hose repair shop are the only options.
+Lines usually last between 25,000 to 45,000 miles.

 Check the sidestand pivot bolt often.
 It backs out easily.